 45. Leg Corbusier socks at Chattyfeet

-If you can excuse the pun, these are classic gift material.
+If you can get past the pun, these are classic gift material.
 Socks and Christmas often go hand in hand.
 Made of a cotton mix, you get Le Corbusier’s face staring up at you when you slip them on.
 Ok, novelty socks aren’t for everyone, but I quite like these.

 49. Mini cast concrete models of iconic brutalist architecture by Space Play

-Since I last featured these previously, the range has grown considerably.
+Indeed, since I last featured these previously, the range has grown considerably.
 Everything from Forton Services (pictured above) through to Birmingham Central Library and much in between.
 Even a bit of Art eco, too, if that’s more your thing.
 But designs come and go a lot, so expect a few sell-outs at the retailer’s site.

 £30 get you one as a very quirky and memorable gift.

 50. The Modernist magazine subscription

 OK, it might not be an instant gift, but The Modernist magazine as a subscription works on three levels.